Understanding Electrical Drawings: A Deep Dive into Notes and Legends

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Let's look at the first of our electrical drawings.
-This is the notes and legends.
-Typically, all engineers will have a notes and legends page.
+This is the notes and legends page.
+Typically, all engineers have a notes and legends page.

-For all disciplines, the pages tend to contain similar kinds of content.
-There are general notes.
-There's a lighting fixtures symbol legend.
+The pages typically contain similar types of content.
+There are general notes, a lighting fixture symbol legend.

 You can see fluorescent lights here, recessed lights here.
-So lighting fixtures.
-There are fire alarm system legends, smoke detectors, heat detectors.
+These are lighting fixtures.
+There are fire alarm system legends, smoke detectors, and heat detectors.

-So in addition to lighting and fire alarm, there's also electrical symbol legends, single receptacles, duplex.
-There are notes about the electrical symbols, notes about lighting protection system installation.
-There are the listing of abbreviations provided by the engineer, graphical symbols.
+In addition to lighting and fire alarm, there are also electrical symbol legends, single receptacles, and duplex receptacles.
+There are notes about the electrical symbols and notes about lightning protection system installation.
+There is a list of abbreviations provided by the engineer and graphical symbols.

-So you can see the drawing callout, an enlarged callout, a section callout, north, revision cloud, and revision triangle.
-And again, whenever you make modifications to the set, you include revision clouds, and they are numbered.
-And those numbers are also included over here on the right-hand side of the title block.
+You can see the drawing callout, an enlarged callout, a section callout, north symbol, revision cloud, and revision triangle.
+Again, whenever you make modifications to the set, you include revision clouds, which are numbered.
+Those numbers are also included on the right-hand side of the title block.

 Learn Blueprint Reading